 Some of the required courses, as well as the advanced laboratory, can be taken as an undergraduate.
 The first year is normally devoted to formal courses, with the first summer following course work spent either in directed reading (for an intended theorist) or with an experimental research group.

 For specific requirements, see the appropriate sections of the Stanford Bulletin:

 - Overview: http://exploredegrees.stanford.edu/schoolofhumanitiesandsciences/physics/

 - Ph.D.
 Requirements: http://exploredegrees.stanford.edu/schoolofhumanitiesandsciences/physics/#doctoraltext

-Each student must take the Qualifying examination in January of the first year.
+Each student Pass the Physics Oral Qualifying exam no later than spring quarter of their 2nd year.
 After passing the exam, the student files an Application for Candidacy for the Degree of Doctor of Philosophy.
 Candidacy, when approved by the University, is valid for 5 years.
 In year 3, with the collaboration of the research advisor, each student prepares a tentative proposal for thesis research.
 After submitting the thesis proposal, each student, in consultation with the advisor, chooses a reading committee.
 During the 4th year, every student is asked to give a 45 minute presentation to the Ph.D. reading committee.
 After completing research to the satisfaction of the research supervisor, the student completes his/her dissertation and schedules the University Oral Examination.
 The examination will be in the form of a one hour public seminar in defense of the dissertation followed by private questioning.